-I surveyed my VIP Readers’ Club back in 2015/16 and asked what other genre or sub-genre they’d like to see me write.
+I surveyed my VIP Readers’ Club and asked what other genre or sub-genre they’d like to see me write.
 Overwhelmingly the response was epic fantasy.
 In 2018, I published the first of my epic fantasy adventure series, the Fabled Quest Chronicles with the first novel, Through Titan’s Trail.

-It’s 2020 and we’re coming to the end of this six-novel series–already with its own prequel, Quest Master.
-Book 5 is done (Siren Storms of Madness) and I’m now writing the final novel – Kingdom at Titan’s End (Update: 5/2022 — It’s done too!)
+In 2022, came the exciting end of this six-novel series–already with its own prequel, Quest Master–with Kingdom at Titan’s End.
 Yes, seven books in less than three years.

 So let’s review some of the essential elements of my unique epic fantasy adventure series with a touch of the paranormal, a little sci-fi, and heaps of mythology featuring races and monsters that have always been there but rarely seen in other books.

 World-building can make or break a story, especially in fantasy.
 With Lord of the Rings and the like, the bar has been set high for any writer to create a well-developed and believable world.
 It may be a magical world, but there are still laws of nature and rules of the universe that govern it.

 With the debut novel of the Fabled Quest Chronicles in Through Titan’s Trail, we start out in our world (the Lands of Man) and we join our characters as they travel into these magical lands.
 Of course, they have to cross the barrier into this realm called Titan’s Bridge.

 Much of the first book is spent in the Lands of Man with the Kings’ Caravan—a triennial royal caravan that attracts nobles and commoners from all across the Seven Empires.
 The ultimate goal is adventure and limitless treasures.
 The likely outcome is death.